What is Medicare Part B Medical Insurance

-Like most health insurance, Part B has a deductible, which is provided in the chart above.
-After you have met your deductible, Medicare pays 80 percent of the Medicare-approved cost of your medical expenses.
+Like most health insurance, Part B has a deductible, which is also provided in the chart above.
+After you have met your Medicare Part B deductible, Medicare pays 80 percent of the Medicare-approved cost of your medical expenses.
 In most states, if your doctor accepts Medicare but doesn’t think Medicare pays enough for a service, the doctor can add an extra 15 percent to the Medicare rate – and you are responsible for paying these “excess charges.”

 Medicare Part B Enrollment

 Some people are automatically enrolled in both parts of Medicare.
 If you weren’t automatically enrolled, Medicare Part B enrollment includes a seven-month Open Enrollment Period that begins three months before the month you turn 65, the month of your birthday and ends three months after.